 - Use a good nipple care cream

-- Always wear a bra that will offer good support while swimming
+- Always wear a bra or a breastfeeding-friendly bathing suit that will offer good support while swimming

 - Always shower after swimming